carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Include descriptive paragraphs for all public interfaces (public classes, member and non-member functions).
 Don't just restate the information that can be inferred from the API name.
-The first sentence or a paragraph beginning with ``\brief`` is used as an abstract.
+The first sentence (or a paragraph beginning with ``\brief``) is used as an abstract.
+Try to use a single sentence as the ``\brief`` adds visual clutter.
 Put detailed discussion into separate paragraphs.

 To refer to parameter names inside a paragraph, use the ``\p name`` command.